sassoftware/viya4-iac-azure/docs/user/AzureHelpTopics.md

 ## How to Authenticate Using the Azure CLI

-You can **either** ask your Azure Cloud administrator for your subscription and tenant IDs, **or** you can find the information from hhe Azure CLI at login (see below):
+You can **either** ask your Azure Cloud administrator for your subscription and tenant IDs, **or** you can find the information from the Azure CLI at login (see below):

 ```yaml
 # example of an Azure CLI login command